energy7/practiceixd/syllabus.md

 * Concepts for a responsive web experience
 * Low-fi mobile and desktop prototypes
-* Site maps, mood boards, and element collages
+* Site maps and mood boards
 * Hi-fi mobile and desktop prototypes

 ## Grading